 Figure 4.
 An example of substrate types that can be classified from the HDSS data.

 Figure 5.
 An example of substrate embeddedness that can be classified from the HDSS data.
-Substrate embeddedness looks at the amount of fine sediment that surrounds the larger rocks in the stream.
-When embeddedness is high, the fine sediment can fill up all the spaces among the rocks and eliminate habitat for small fishes and invertebrates.
+Substrate embeddedness measures the amount of fine sediment that surrounds the larger rocks in the stream.
+When embeddedness is high, the fine sediment can fill up all the spaces among the rocks and deteriorate or eliminate habitat for small fishes and invertebrates.